scimma/scimma-admin/doc/hopauth_guide.md

 [![Create a new credential](hopauth_screenshots/create_new_credential.png)](hopauth_screenshots/create_new_credential.png)

-After that you will be required to add a description for you new credential.
+After that you will be required to add a description for your new credential.

 [![Add a description for your new credential](hopauth_screenshots/describe_new_credential.png)](hopauth_screenshots/describe_new_credential.png)

-Besides description, no other input is required since credentials are randomly generated.
+Besides a description, no other input is required since credentials are randomly generated.
 The resulting page will show your new credential.

 [![After generating a new credential it is displayed and you have the option to download it as a file](hopauth_screenshots/issue_new_credential.png)](hopauth_screenshots/issue_new_credential.png)

 The plain-text password is **only** displayed **once** on this page, so be certain to record it.
 The 'Download as CSV' button on the page will download the whole credential as a file in a form that the `hop` client can accept.
 This is normally the easiest way to obtain and store your credentials.

 After you return to the main page, your newly created credential will be listed there: